Introduction

 Orchard Street Pumphouse, 368 Orchard St. (1934) SR

 This quaint neo-colonial building, designed by local architect Harold A. Childs, was constructed to provide water service to the Strathmore subdivision.
-It sheltered water pumps, and a large water tank once stood on the triangular green to the east, which is now a city park.
-Expansions to the city water system — in particular the water tower at Patriarche Park — rendered the Pumphouse redundant long ago, and the pumps and tank have since been removed.
-The Orchard Street Pumphouse is now a community center and serves a wide variety of interests, such as acting as a martial arts dojo and hosting an annual Ice Cream Social.
+It sheltered a well and water pumps, and a large water tower once stood on the triangular green to the east.
+The tower has since been removed, and the green is now a city park.